MuhammadBurhan123/MuhammadBurhan123/README.md

-Sure, let's update the cards to use a dark theme and keep them consistent:
+Let's correct the repetition and ensure each chart is unique:

 ## Hello 👋